rzhu40/ASN_simulation/README.md

  * The output dynamics are recording things slightly different from Ido's code (message me or feel free to record what ever data one needs from simulation).
  * Most of my codes are written in python first then MatLab.
 Please CONSIDER python :).

    I will upload a bench mark for comparison between python and MatLab.
-Most importantly, python code is plotting with plot.ly https://plot.ly/python/, which makes beautiful and **Interactive** snapshots of the network.
+Most importantly, python code is plotting with plot.ly https://plot.ly/python/, which makes beautiful and most importantly **Interactive** snapshots of the network.